-The data you need to submit for the approval of a pesticide containing a microbial that is new to the UK/EU must be sufficient to allow a full risk assessment to be performed.
-The data requirements you need to address are not as extensive as those set for chemical active substances but take into account specific factors for microbials eg pathogenicity/infectivity in humans and animals, sensitisation of users, the production of toxins and the potential for multiplication in the environment.
+The data you need to submit for the approval of a plant protection product containing a microbial that is new to the UK must be sufficient to allow a full risk assessment to be performed.
+The data requirements you need to address are not as extensive as those set for chemical active substances but take into account specific factors for microbials.
+For example pathogenicity/infectivity in humans and animals, sensitisation of users, the production of toxins and the potential for multiplication in the environment.

-- SANCO/0253/2008 rev. 2 - Guidance Document On The Assessment Of New Isolates Of Baculovirus Species Already Included In Annex I Of Council Directive 91/414/EEC
+- SANCO/0253/2008 rev. 2 - Guidance Document On The Assessment Of New Isolates Of Baculovirus Species Already Included In Annex I Of Directive 91/414

-- SANCO/12823/2012 –rev. 4 - Guidance Document For The Assessment Of The Equivalence Of Technical Grade Active Ingredients For Identical Microbial Strains Or Isolates Approved Under Regulation (EC) No 1107/2009
+- SANCO/12823/2012 rev. 4 - Guidance Document For The Assessment Of The Equivalence Of Technical Grade Active Ingredients For Identical Microbial Strains Or Isolates Approved Under Regulation No 1107/2009

 Relevant news for microbial products:

-There is a large spectrum of plant extracts, ie unprocessed extracts representing a 'cluster of substances' or highly refined containing one active substance.
-In addition the risk associated with the use of plant extracts may vary between low and very high risk, for this reason they are assessed on a case by case basis.
+There is a large spectrum of plant extracts, meaning unprocessed extracts representing a 'cluster of substances' or highly refined containing one active substance.
+In addition, the risk associated with the use of plant extracts may vary between low and very high risk.
+For this reason they are assessed on a case by case basis.

-There is a European Commission working document which specifies data requirements for active substances of plant protection products made from plants or plant extracts, SANCO/11470/2012 found under Procedural Guidance/ Dossier and draft assessment report.
+There is a working document which specifies data requirements for active substances of plant protection products made from plants or plant extracts, SANCO/11470/2012 found under Procedural Guidance/ Dossier and draft assessment report.

 Other Novel Alternative Products

-You must apply for a Trials Permit if you wish to carry out research and development work (including developing IPM systems) involving the release into the environment of an approved or unapproved active substance and/or pesticide that is not approved for the proposed use.
+You must apply for a Trials Permit if you wish to carry out research and development work (including developing IPM systems) involving the release into the environment of an approved or unapproved active substance and/or plant protection product that is not approved for the proposed use.
 More information can be found the Trials Permit section.